-Hyperbaric Therapy has a wealth of data for uses in Neurology
+Hyperbaric Therapy has a wealth of data in Neurology

-The most important metabolic effects of Hyperbaric Oxygen are on the Brain and Central Nervous System.
+The most important metabolic effects of HBO are on the Central Nervous System.

-Furthermore, the brain cannot store oxygen and therefore cannot tolerate being without Oxygen for more than 3 minutes as neurons have a poor capacity to self recover or regenerate after periods without oxygen.
+Furthermore, the brain cannot store oxygen and therefore cannot tolerate being without Oxygen for more than a few minutes.

 Hyperbaric Effects in Neurology